 10 x 100 cm

-The purpose of funerary papyri was to equip the deceased with all kinds of necessary information during his or her perilous journey to the netherworld which, it was hoped, would end in rebirth in divine form.
-Two deities played a particularly important role in these conceptions of the afterlife: the sun-god Re and Osiris, ruler of the netherworld.
+Both scenes and texts represented on the funerary papyri were intended to equip the deceased with all kinds of necessary information during his or her perilous journey to the Netherworld which it was hoped would end in rebirth or transition into divine form.
+Two deities were considered to be protagonists of these afterlife conceptions: the sun god and Osiris.

-The closing scene shows two scarabs and an ithyphallic divine figure.
-The locale is the mountain of the eastern horizon; at the moment before sunrise.
-The artist masterfully represents the last ‘productive moment’ full of tension, condensing all regenerative and creative energies into one point.
+The closing vignette shows two scarabs and an ithyphallic divine figure.
+The locale is the mountain of the eastern horizon; the moment is the last one before sunrise.

 These Twenty-first Dynasty illustrations in funerary context compiled by the Theban Amun-priesthood were inspired by the Netherworld Books of the New Kingdom royal tombs depicting the nocturnal journey of the sun god in the realm of the dead.